XiyuanWu/Google_Advanced_Data_Analytics/Course1/README.md

 # Course 1: Foundations of Data Science

-Course 1 Projects is about the proposal and answer key uploads.
+This course is about the proposal and answer key uploads.